-In our soccer system, there are a couple of different types of soccer.
+There are a couple of different types of soccer in our soccer system.
 There is recreational soccer and club (select) soccer.

 In most recreational leagues, a parent or volunteer will coach the team.
 Because it is recreational play, the objects are to have fun and learn the game.

-These leagues can be competitive, but most of the time is just used for learning purposes.
+These leagues can be competitive, but most of the time are just used for learning purposes.